SMD-Bioinformatics-Lund/bonsai-prp/README.md

 *A collection of tools for working with [JASEN](https://github.com/genomic-medicine-sweden/jasen) results or uploading it to the visualization tool [Bonsai](https://github.com/Clinical-Genomics-Lund/bonsai).*

-> [!WARNING]
-> Bonsai-PRP is under development in an alpha stage.
-Expect uneven documentation, breaking changes, and bugs until the official 1.0 release.

 ## Using prp

 Use the help argument for information on prp's functions.